What Creates An Enforceable Contract?

 - Can a Contract Be Verbal?

-A Helpful Guide on How to Understand What Makes a Contract Legally Binding and Enforceable
+Understanding the Elements Required to Make a Contract Legally Binding and Enforceable

 Unlike many areas of law that restrict or restrain conduct, contract law is an area of law that expands freedoms by providing opportunity for parties to negotiate and enter into mutually benefiting voluntary relationships whereby the terms of the agreements are regulated, for the most part, by the parties.
 So long as the parties to a contract establish the contract in accordance to the basic rules of contract law, the parties may establish their agreement as they choose.